 The Anfibio Packsuit

-In Germany, Packrafting Store sells a line of drysuits especially designed for packrafting.
+In Europe, Packrafting Store sells a line of drysuits especially designed for packrafting.
 The Anfibio Packsuit is a modern three layer drysuit that only weights 800g (1.6lb).
 You can customize the cuffs, neck and feet.
 The pricing on the packsuits is very competitive and may be worth it for non-European buyers as well to take a look.
-Check the clothing options on Packrafting store
+Check the clothing options on Packrafting store.
+Photo courtesy of Packrafting Store.

 Quick recap: Wetsuits are a lot cheaper option and you might consider them especially for rafting whitewater only for the purposes of watersports and can get all your equipment dry afterwards.
 You should seriously consider a drysuit if you do extensive whitewater sports, if you raft in cold waters and/or climate and especially if you do longer trips in such environments.